banisterious/obsidian-oneirometrics/docs/user/reference/metrics.md

 **Helper text:**

-This metric assesses how readily and effortlessly you can remember the dream upon waking.
+Assesses how readily and effortlessly you can remember the dream upon waking.

 **Detailed description:**